What Is Individual Health Insurance?1

 Health insurance provided by your employer is also called group coverage.
 Companies perform research, select an insurance company, and choose plan options for employees.
-This is the status quo for many businesses, but times have changed.
-Rising healthcare costs have hindered the ability of some companies to pay for health insurance despite penalties they may face under the employer mandate.
-The effects of these costs are especially true for small businesses.
-Since small businesses are exempt from the employer mandate, offering group coverage simply may not be an option.
+This is the status quo for many businesses.
+Since small businesses are exempt from the employer mandate, offering group coverage simply may not be an option.4

-It is important to note that if your employer is able to offer group coverage, you are not eligible for subsidies.5
+It is important to note that if your employer is able to offer affordable group coverage, you are not eligible for subsidies.5

 What Do These Health Insurance Terms Mean?

 Though there are dozens of terms in the realm of health insurance, there are four primary terms that you should understand.

 Coinsurance: the percentage of your eligible medical expenses that you pay after your deductible has been met.6

 Copayment (Copay): the flat fee you pay each time you visit the doctor or fill a prescription.
 It may or may not count toward your deductible.7

 Deductible: the set amount you pay toward your eligible medical expenses every year before your insurance company starts paying.
 This amount varies by plan.8

 Premium: the amount you pay your health insurance company in order to keep your coverage active.
 It is usually paid in monthly installments.9

 Are There Reasons Why You Can’t Get Individual Health Insurance?